Writing letters, reports, notes and other communications are important skills for business and personal life.

 Take a structured approach.
 Aristotle's Three Modes of Persuasion is 2,300 years old, but the model remains extremely helpful for constructing and conducting all sorts of communications.

-If you are selling, promoting, proposing something you must identify the main issue (if selling, the strongest unique perceived benefit) and make that the sole focus.
+If you are selling, promoting, or proposing something you must identify the main issue (if selling, the strongest unique perceived benefit) and make that the sole focus.
 Introducing other points distracts and confuses the reader.

 Use language that your reader uses.
 If you want clues as to what this might be imagine the newspaper they read, and limit your vocabulary to that found in the newspaper.